fishe2j7/Macro-Project-2/README.md

 # Macro-Project-2
 Code for ECON8030 Project 2 - Jack Fisher, Noble Nwankwo, Caleb Loganathan

-All of Questions 1 and 2 (except for the calculation of steady state kt) are analyzed by the code "macroproject2.py".
+All of Questions 1 and 2 (except for the calculation of steady state kt) are analyzed by the code "Macro Project 2 Code Parts1,2,4.py".

 "Solow_Model_Simulation_Results.xslx" Contains all the initial data on gathered for India:
    -> Gross capital = "Capital"